TechnicalUserX/proximoth/README.md

 $ sudo ip link set wlan0 up

 ```
-## To put the interface into a specific channel
+## To Put The Interface Into A Specific Channel
 > CHAN is arbitrary, like 2 or 11.
 Available channels depend on your Wi-Fi antenna.

 ```bash